rishabh42tiwari/SuperResGAN/README.md

 # 🖼️ SuperGenGAN Image Enhancer

-A React-based web application that improves low-resolution or blurry images using a retrained **SuperGenGAN** (ESRGAN-based) machine learning model.
+A React-based web application that transforms low-resolution or blurry images into high-quality outputs using a retrained SuperGenGAN (ESRGAN-based) super-resolution model.
-The application allows users to upload an image, process it through the super-resolution model, and compare the Before/After results inside a clean React interface.
+Users can upload a degraded image, process it through the ML model, and instantly compare the Before/After results through a clean and intuitive interface.

 ---